eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 For PID and attestation revocation, see \[Topic 7\].
 The User can request the PID Provider or Attestation Provider to revoke the PID or attestation at least in case of loss or theft.

 In addition, a PID Provider or Attestation Provider could regularly verify, for each of its valid PIDs or attestations, whether the Wallet Provider revoked the Wallet Unit on which that PID or attestation is residing.
 If it turns out that the Wallet Unit is revoked, the PID Provider or Attestation Provider could revoke the respective PID or attestation.

-**Note to ARF 1.5.0:** Currently, no mechanism has been specified yet to enable a PID Provider or Attestation Provider to verify whether a Wallet Unit is revoked.
+Currently, no mechanism has been specified yet to enable a PID Provider or Attestation Provider to verify whether a Wallet Unit is revoked.
 This will be discussed for ARF 2.0.

 #### 6.6.6 PID or attestation deletion